zbabtkis/NEES-Telepresence-Portal/README.md

 A portal for streaming and controlling live video feeds from UCSB NEES sites.

+Check out the poral in action at http://www.nees.ucsb.edu/telepresence!

 Features
 --------
 * Pan, tilt, zoom, focus, and more.